Hydrogen bond

 AFM image of naphthalenetetracarboxylic diimide molecules on silver-terminated silicon, interacting via hydrogen bonding, taken at 77 K. ("Hydrogen bonds" in the top image are exaggerated by artifacts of the imaging technique.)

 In chemistry, a hydrogen bond (H-bond) is a specific type of molecular interaction that exhibits partial covalent character and cannot be described as a purely electrostatic force.
 It occurs when a hydrogen (H) atom, covalently bonded to a more electronegative donor atom or group (Dn), interacts with another electronegative atom bearing a lone pair of electrons—the hydrogen bond acceptor (Ac).
 Unlike simple dipole–dipole interactions, hydrogen bonding arises from charge transfer (nB → σ*AH), orbital interactions, and quantum mechanical delocalization, making it a resonance-assisted interaction rather than a mere electrostatic attraction.

-The general notation for hydrogen bonding is Dn−H···Ac, where the solid line represents a polar covalent bond, and the dotted or dashed line indicates the hydrogen bond.
-The most frequent donor and acceptor atoms are nitrogen (N), oxygen (O), and fluorine (F), due to their high electronegativity and ability to engage in stronger hydrogen bonding.
+The general notation for hydrogen bonding is Dn−H···Ac, where the solid line represents a polar covalent bond, and the three dots indicate the hydrogen bond.
+Hydrogen bond donors have a protic hydrogen attached to an electronegative atom such as nitrogen (N), oxygen (O), and fluorine (F).
+Hydrogen bond acceptors have a lone pair of electrons, such as the nitrogen atom of amines and amides and the oxygen atom of carboxylates and water.

 The term "hydrogen bond" is generally used for well-defined, localized interactions with significant charge transfer and orbital overlap, such as those in DNA base pairing or ice.
 In contrast, "hydrogen-bonding interactions" is a broader term used when the interaction is weaker, more dynamic, or delocalized, such as in liquid water, supramolecular assemblies (e.g.: lipid membranes, protein-protein interactions), or weak C-H···O interactions.
 This distinction is particularly relevant in structural biology, materials science, and computational chemistry, where hydrogen bonding spans a continuum from weak van der Waals-like interactions to nearly covalent bonding.

 Hydrogen bonding can occur between separate molecules (intermolecular) or within different parts of the same molecule (intramolecular).
 Its strength varies considerably, depending on geometry, environment, and the donor-acceptor pair, typically ranging from 1 to 40 kcal/mol.
 This places hydrogen bonds stronger than van der Waals interactions but generally weaker than covalent or ionic bonds.

 Hydrogen bonding plays a fundamental role in chemistry, biology, and materials science.
 It is responsible for the anomalously high boiling point of water, the stabilization of protein and nucleic acid structures, and key properties of materials like paper, wool, and hydrogels.
 In biological systems, hydrogen bonds mediate molecular recognition, enzyme catalysis, and DNA replication, while in materials science, they contribute to self-assembly, adhesion, and supramolecular organization.